-The Starwood Capital Group recently announced plans to build a chain of luxury green hotel properties, the first of which will open in Seattle in 2008.
+The Starwood Capital Group recently announced plans to build a chain of luxury green hotel properties, the first of which will open in Seattle in 2008, but also in many other states, even using the help as companies like luxury real estate colorado, to get the necessary properties for this.
 The brand will be called “1,” for the one percent of revenue that each property will donate to local environmental groups, chosen by a steering committee constituted, in part, by members of the Natural Resources Defense Council.
 NRDC also serves as an advisor to “1.”

 Each hotel will be built to some level of LEED certification and Starwood hopes to have deals in place within two years for a total of fifteen green hotels in the U.S. A historic property in Paris will also be renovated into 1′s first international green hotel.